pmcgoohan/targeting-zero-mev/content-layer.md

   <tr>
    <td>Ensure that the printer included only and all of the picker’s transactions.
    </td>
-   <td>Submit the relevant MsgShufflerChunk and MsgTransactionList messages showing that the printer added or dropped transactions in MsgShufflerChunk.
+   <td>Submit relevant MsgShufflerChunk and MsgTransactionList messages showing that the printer added or dropped transactions in MsgShufflerChunk.
 <p>
 Note: the printer has a line of defence against getting slashed for sending an invalid chunk if they can prove that another role broke the rules when contributing to the chunk.
 <p>